jonhadfield/sn-dotfiles/README.md

 ## about

-sn-dotfiles is a command-line tool to sync dotfiles with a [Standard Notes](https://standardnotes.org/) account.
+sn-dotfiles is a command-line tool to sync [dotfiles](https://www.thegeekyway.com/what-are-dotfiles/) with a [Standard Notes](https://standardnotes.org/) account.
 It works by creating a tag called 'dotfiles' and then maps dotfile directories with tags and dotfiles as notes.

+## why?

+I wanted a simple way of securely storing, managing, and syncing my dotfiles across multiple machines.
+Standard Notes uses client-side encryption and provides numerous editors (some require [extended subscription](https://standardnotes.org/extensions)).

 ## installation
 Download the latest release here: https://github.com/jonhadfield/sn-dotfiles/releases